Papaalfa/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 "averageSet" a resulting dataset being created by the run_analysis.R script placed in this repository.
 The base data set used for the "averageSet" is created from data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+The detailed description of the research is available in the **README.txt** file included into the Samsung dataset.

 ## Variables and observations

 There are 68 variables and 180 observations in the resulting dataset.